microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 For context, for anonymous users, we were using the time of day, day of week, and browser OS to influence rankings.
 The reward was whether or not the hero section was clicked.
 Over time, Personalizer will determine the best category to feature based on time of day, day of week, and OS.
 It will also "explore" 20% of the time, to surface categories that would otherwise not be presented.

-### SLIDE: Personalizer Documentation
+DEMO: Personalizer

-For more details on Personalizer, check out its Docs page.

 ### SLIDE: Pre-built AI in Production